r-devel/translations/Conventions-for-translations.md

 * _French translates all the keys apart from those that are in English on a French keyboard: "Clavier : PageHaut, PageBas, Ctrl+Flèches, Ctrl+Début, Ctrl+Fin," According to Hugo: "keys that are translated in a French keyboard: del, end, screenshot, insert.
 I believe that other keys usually don't include text but use symbols (arrows, shift, pgup, pgdown).
 Ctrl and Alt are not translated".
 It looks like Chinese takes a similar approach._
 * _Italian does not translate the keys: "Tastiera: PgUp, PgDown, Ctrl+Arrows, Ctrl+Home, Ctrl+End,".
 Most languages take this approach._
 * _Best to discuss among translation team for specific language if possible, to decide best approach.
 General guidance: don't translate unless these terms are commonly translated on the keyboard, commonly used in other technical documentation, or are simply a translation of the English word into the language script.
 (The latter advice because if people are choosing to see R messages in a non-English language, they may prefer to see everything in that script where possible)._

-_Suggested each team maintains a page on this wiki https://github.com/r-devel/translations where they note agreed conventions for future contributors/translators._